dhall-lang/dhall-lang/nixops/README.md

 # Dhall infrastructure

-This directory contains a NixOps specification for hosting Dhall infrastructure, which currently consists of:
+This directory contains a NixOps specification for hosting Dhall infrastructure, which currently consists of a Hydra server for Dhall's continuous integration.

-* An IPFS mirror for the Dhall Prelude
-    * This can be deployed by anybody without any special credentials or permissions as long as you're willing to pay for your own `t2.nano` AWS instance
-* A Hydra server for Dhall CI
-    * This requires an account with read/write access to the Dhall repositories and also requires access to the `hydra.dhall-lang.org` server.
-This exists mainly to document the current deployment, but you can adapt the deployment to your own machines/projects/accounts if desired.
+Deploying the Hydra server requires an account with read/write access to the Dhall repositories and also requires non-interactive `root` SSH access to the `hydra.dhall-lang.org` server (currently provisioned out-of-band via Linode).
+This directory exists mainly to document the current deployment, but you can adapt the deployment to your own machines/projects/accounts if desired.

 You can deploy your own copy of this infrastructure using the following
 instructions: